 17.1 Every Wind of Doctrine.
 God gave the spiritual gifts to the saints to equip the saints for the work of service.
 God intended to use the spiritual gifts to build up the Body of Christ.
 That process of building up would continue until the all the believers attain to the unity of the faith and the knowledge of the Son of God.
 As mature believers, they would attain to the stature that belongs to Christ.
 Spiritual believers are no longer tossed about and carried away by every wind of doctrine (“διδασκαλίας”), by the trickery of men, and by the craftiness of deceitful scheming.
-Instead, they speak the truth in love and the whole Body of Christ works properly (Ephesians 4:1-16, pages 1830-1831).
+Instead, they speak the truth in love and the whole Body of Christ works properly (Ephesians 4:1-16).
 All of those wonderful blessings take place when, and only when, believers use their spiritual gifts to build up the Body of Christ.
 A believer with The Spiritual Gift of Teaching may have a ministry of building up the Body of Christ by teaching believers how to know and use their spiritual gifts.

 The Teaching Ministry